abhishek1141781/oiaNodeJs/OGstepsTakenOIA.md

 (node:27808) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 exit listeners added to [Bus].
 Use emitter.setMaxListeners() to increase limit
 (Use `node --trace-warnings ...` to show where the warning was created)
 ```

+intall this for cron jobs
+    npm i node-cron